JoergDF/MobileTiltMouse/README.md

 - Haptic feedback (vibration) on mouse button press and release
 - WiFi connection status indicated
 - Automatic server discovery within the local WiFi network
-- Encrypted connection with server certificate verification and client authentication
+- Encrypted connection with verification of self-signed certificate of server and client
 - Prevents device sleep while the app is active
 - Supports three positions based on how you prefer to hold your device: horizontal (display upwards) or vertical (display to the left or right)
-- Mouse pointer can be moved only within a single monitor
+- Mouse pointer can be moved within the current computer monitor only, even if multiple monitors are used.

 ## Screenshots of User Interface (Examples)